peterarsentev/code_quality_principles/README.md

 Code quality principles.
 ========================

-The project contains principles, which improve code quality.
+The project contains principles which could improve a code quality.

-Below, you can find list of principles.
-Each principles has examples of bad and good code snippets with explanations.
+Below you can find list of principles.
+Each principle has examples of bad and good code snippets with explanations.

 Contribute
 ----------

-I will appreciate, if you share challenges code snippets or add other useful principles with examples.
+I will appreciate if you share challenges code snippets or add other useful principles with examples.
 If you have any questions, feel free to contact me.
 Skype : petrarsentev

 Content
 -------------------
 1. Multiple return statements
-2. Multiple if statements and switch anti-pattern
+2. Multiple if-statements and switch anti-pattern
 3. If-else-throw statements

 #### 1. Multiple return statements

-All methods must have only an one return statement.
-It should be at the end of method.
+All methods must have only one return statement.
+It should be at the end of a method.

 Bad code.